 Seated poses are great for increasing flexibility, improving posture, and feeling calm.
 You can do simple poses like sitting with your legs crossed or try harder ones to work on your hips, legs, and spine.
 Including these poses in your routine can benefit your body and mind.
 Additionally, incorporating knee poses such as Head-to-Knee Pose and Revolved Head-to-Knee Pose can stretch the hamstrings, calm the mind, and improve digestion.

-Seated poses are awesome for stretching your leg muscles.
+Seated poses are fantastic for stretching your leg muscles.
 They help make your hamstrings, quadriceps, and calves more flexible.
 Moves like Seated Forward Fold and Bound Angle Poses are perfect for this.
-They make your legs more stretchy and less tight.
-Seated poses also make your hips feel less tense.
+Seated poses also make your legs more stretchy and less tight, and they make your hips feel less tense.

 These poses are good for improving your posture.
 Poses like Staff Pose and Easy Pose help your spine stay straight and your chest open.
 They also make you aware of how you sit and stand.
 You might find your back hurts less, and you get hurt less.
 Plus, it makes you feel better in general.